astone123/distance-calculator/README.md

 ## What Does DistanceCalculator do?
 DistanceCalculator is a program that allows you to calculate the distance in miles (rounded to nearest 100th of a mile) between addresses using Google's Distance Matrix API.

-##Installation
+## Installation
-Download a zip of the project and extract to your local directory.
+Download a zip of the project and extract to your local directory or clone this repository.

-##Usage
+## Usage
-Run DistanceCalculator from command prompt or terminal.
+Run DistanceCalculator from command prompt (Windows) or terminal (OSX/Linux).
 DistanceCalculator.jar takes three parameters.

 1. File name of input file.
 The input is a text file and should contain addresses or zip codes separated by line breaks.
 2. Address to compare to.
 This is the address or zip code that your input file addresses will be compared to.